onap/oom/docs/sections/guides/deployment_guides/oom_customize_overrides.rst

 - enable_all: true → enables Ingress configuration in each component
 - virtualhost.baseurl: "simpledemo.onap.org" → sets globally the URL for all Interfaces set by the components, resulting in e.g. "aai-api.simpledemo.onap.org", can be overwritten in the component via: ingress.baseurlOverride
+- virtualhost.preaddr: "pre-" → sets globally a prefix for the Application name for all Interfaces set by the components, resulting in e.g. "pre-aai-api.simpledemo.onap.org", can be overwritten in the component via: ingress.preaddrOverride
+- virtualhost.postaddr: "-post" → sets globally a postfix for the Application name for all Interfaces set by the components, resulting in e.g. "aai-api-post.simpledemo.onap.org", can be overwritten in the component via: ingress.postaddrOverride
 - config.ssl: redirect → sets in the Ingress globally the redirection of all Interfaces from http (port 80) to https (port 443)
 - config.tls.secret: "..." → (optional) overrides the default selfsigned SSL certificate with a certificate stored in the specified secret
 - namespace: istio-ingress → (optional) overrides the namespace of the ingress gateway which is used for the created SSL certificate